codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 ========================
 You can use auto-grade scripts that evaluate the student code, and these scripts are added in the **Script Grading** field on the :ref:`**Script Grading** <grade-weights>` settings page.
 These scripts can then transfer the grading value into the grading field.

-**Note:** The script must execute within 3 minutes or a timeout error occurs.
+..
+Note:: The script must execute within 3 minutes or a timeout error occurs.

 If you are using an LMS platform with Codio, be sure to enter a percentage value in the **Grade Weight** field to maintain compatibility with LMS gradebooks.
 This value is then transferred into your LMS gradebook once you :ref:`release the grades <release-grades>`.